 On the exact same day (11/06/2017) that I started the Magic Formula Investing experiment I also invested a comparable amount of capital directly into Vanguard’s Total Stock Market ETF (VTI).
 Vanguard’s VTI ETF is a fund that simply aims to track the broader stock market by purchasing a large basket of stocks across the broader US market including small, mid-size, and large companies.
 This is a passively managed fund and has one of the lowest expense ratios of any fund available on the market today.
 In this case I have simply held onto the VTI shares and reinvested all received dividends.
 Therefore, the analysis below is technically speaking Unrealized Gains, but as of this writing if I were to sell these shares now this is what the total resulting performance would look like.

 First and most importantly it is nice to see that both methods resulted in positive and reasonable capital growth overall.
 The Magic Formula resulted in a 4.8% annualized rate of return and VTI 11.0%, respectively.
 Not spectacular but outpacing inflation and much better than current bank or CD savings rates.
 In my specific case over the last approximately 1.5 years the Vanguard VTI has hands down out performed my application of the Magic Formula Investing Method.
 Personally, I still really like the ideas and fundamentals behind the Magic Formula Investing approach but based on these results I will need to get better at selecting, timing, and weighting my acquisitions in this system if I want to be able to outperform the current VTI ETF funds performance.
+If you enjoyed this real world example of stock investing and would like to see some exciting results achieved using option investing strategies then click on the article How I generated over 1700% ROI in only 3 weeks.
 I hope this helps information and analysis is useful and would love to hear from anyone else out there that has tested these or other methods and what your experience has been.